< Back to Articles

 A=392

-In addition to A=440 and A=415, another tuning standard used in Baroque music, particularly in French Baroque repertoire, is the even lower pitch A=392 (392 Hz) tuning.
+In addition to A=440 and A=415, another tuning standard used in Baroque music repertoire is the even lower pitch A=392 (392 Hz) tuning.
 This tuning was prevalent during the French Baroque period, particularly in the late 17th and early 18th centuries.
 Composers such as Jean-Baptiste Lully, François Couperin, and Jean-Philippe Rameau wrote their music with the expectation that it would be performed at this lower pitch.

 Instrumentation: Like A=415 tuning, A=392 tuning requires specific instruments or modifications to achieve the desired pitch.
 Instruments designed or adjusted for A=392 tuning produce a warmer and fuller sound compared to their counterparts tuned to higher pitches.
 Instruments may require adjustments in string tension, bridge, or bore size to accommodate A=392 tuning effectively.